 Please understand that NO deferrals or refunds are allowed unless the event itself has to be canceled.

-Full service aid stations will typically include Tailwind, water, Coke, ginger ale, 7up, Mtn.
-Dew, orange juice, ice, gels (caffeinated gels available for the first time at Missing Falls aid station), PB&J, bananas, oranges, watermelon, M&Ms, chips, pretzels, salted potatoes, fruit cups, peanuts, jelly beans, pickles, mini Paydays, and fig newtons.
+Full service aid stations will typically include Hyle Hydration, Heed, water, Coke, ginger ale, 7up, Mtn.
+Dew, ice, Spring Energy gels (caffeinated gels available for the first time after 50 miles), PB&J, bananas, oranges, watermelon, M&Ms, chips, pretzels, salted potatoes, fruit cups, peanuts, jelly beans, pickles, mini Paydays, and fig newtons.
 After 6:00pm, we’ll have ramen, coffee and other hot foods for nighttime fueling.
 All full aid stations will have menstrual products (tampons and pads) on the table for any runner or pacer in need.
-Each fully manned aid station will also have Hammer Nutrition endurolytes available.

 Please have your runner bring their own collapsible cup, handheld or bladder for hydration.